josbeir/cakephp-docs-md/docs/2/en/views.md

 Inside the element file, all the passed variables are available as members of the parameter array (in the same way that `Controller::set()` in the controller works with view files).
-In the above example, the [App / View / Elements / helpbox.ctp](app/View/Elements/helpbox.ctp.md) file can use the `$helptext` variable:
+In the above example, the `/app/View/Elements/helpbox.ctp` file can use the `$helptext` variable:

     // Inside app/View/Elements/helpbox.ctp